SJSU272Lab/Botman/README.md

 ##USER GUIDE
 ######STEPS TO MAKE BOTMAN WORKING-
 -	Download or Fork the Repository
-- Install all the dependencies using npm install command
+- Install all the dependencies using 'npm install' command
 - Run app.js using node cmd
 - Open localhost at port 3000 in your browser
-- Application will be start
+- Application will be started

 ######STEPS TO CREATE YOUR FIRST BOT
-- Login into the application using github.
+- Login into the application using github
 - You can find **_STEPS_** tab where all the instructions are given
 - First you need to create a new heroku directory
 - Next step is make that directory master using the button provided in the steps page